 We are proud of our high academic standards, to which we have always aspired.
 Our girls are given opportunities to experience all aspects of a broad and balanced curriculum.
 Parents, past & present, of pupils of Scoil an Spioraid Naoimh Cailíní, have always been lavish in their praise, for the way in which their daughters have been prepared for the demands of further education and the rapidly changing society in which we now live.

 Past pupils of Scoil an Spioraid Naoimh are welcomed in post-primary schools all over Cork city and beyond.
-Almost all our past pupils, opt to transfer to Mount Mercy College and do very well there, but we also have pupils tranferring to Bishopstown Community School, St Aloysius School, Scoil Mhuire and many other post primary schools.
+Many of our past pupils, opt to transfer to Mount Mercy College and do very well there, but we also have pupils tranferring to Bishopstown Community School, St Aloysius School, Scoil Mhuire and many other post primary schools.

-Fifty three years on from that first day in 1964, the school, presently, has just under 300 pupils, sixteen teachers and five Special Needs Assistants.
+Fifty eight years on from that first day in 1964, the school, presently, has just under 300 pupils, seventeen teachers and five Special Needs Assistants.